Integers: Nonlinear Arithmetic

 Inline Proofs with assert(...) by(nonlinear_arith)

 To prove a nonlinear property in the midst of a larger function, you can write assert(...) by(nonlinear_arith).
 This creates a separate Z3 query just to prove the asserted property, and for this query, Z3 runs with its nonlinear heuristics enabled.
-The query does not include ambient facts (e.g., knowledge that stems from the surrounding function’s requires clause or from preceding variable assignments) other than each variable’s type invariants (e.g., the fact that a nat is non-negative).
-To include additional context in the query, you can specify it in a requires clause for the assert, as shown below.
+The query does NOT include ambient facts (e.g., knowledge that stems from the surrounding function’s requires clause or from preceding variable assignments) other than that which is:

 proof fn bound_check(x: u32, y: u32, z: u32)